sergiomoreiraf/CodingGarden-pokemon/CodingGarden.md

 - Build process with [Webpack](https://webpack.js.org/) to transpile [Typescript](https://www.typescriptlang.org/) code.
   - This must provide both build process and live transpile on change detection.
 - Semantic HTML
   - HTML, as a markup language, is semantic in nature.
-That means every tag has it's motive in mind.
+That means every tag has it's goal.
-  - Sadly, with the naive use of popular CSS frameworks, we move from table hell to div hell.
 - [Sass](https://sass-lang.com/).
-  - Included during the build process.
   - Sass give us the ability to use nested rules, mixins, functions and much more.
 - Sprite images.
   - Sprite with Sass is soo good! :)